tsanevp/PersonalWebsite/README.md

 ### The challenge

-- Intuitive navigation and transition between pages:
+- Creating a personal website from scratch with no prior knowledge of HTML, CSS, or JS:
-    - Since this page doesn’t have the conventional layout, it can be hard to navigate for some people.
-It takes a lot of feedback for me to recognize what works and does not work for someone who’s visiting for the first time.
+    - Since I had no experience with design or web development, it was difficult to create a website that was appealing to the eye and easy to navigate.
+It took a lot of feedback for me to recognize what works and does not.
-- Keeping files short and sweet — reusable and maintainable
+- Finding a color scheme that suited my site's content:
-    - I just don’t want to look at my code and moan
+    - I wanted to use colors that look good on any monitor and screen.
-    - But who can guarantee that will never happen
+- Keeping my code readable and easy to understand:
-    - I just try to avoid that as much as possible
+    - With zero previous experience, I was learning best coding practices on the go.

 ### Screenshot